Written by Julie Zelenski

 Design is a crucial part of the programming process, and we want you to learn to work through design problems on your own.
 Only after you completed your own independently-conceived design, you may compare and contrast with a peer who has also completed their own design.
 You both must cite this discussion and note any ideas taken away from it.

-Sharing specific test inputs or strategy
+Sharing assignment test inputs or strategy

 This special rule applies to students who are re-taking the course.
-Re-using your previous quarter's work is generally permissible as long as the work was your original, independent creation and the self re-use is clearly cited.
+Re-using your previous quarter's work is generally permissible if the work was your original, independent creation and the self re-use is clearly cited.
 A specific exception to this general rule is the final project (heap allocator) on which any re-use is expressly disallowed.
 For the final project, a re-taking student must take a distinct approach from any previous submission and write new code and new documentation from scratch.
 Re-using the same design or borrowing code/documentation from a previous submission will not be considered a Honor Code violation, but such a submission will not be accepted for grading.

-Make a proper citation
+How to make a proper citation

 A required citation must be specific, complete, and truthful.
 It should